PigeonProtocolConsortium/pigeon-go-cli/README.md

 # Caveats

+ * Blobs are not included in bundles yet.
  * Not published to RubyGems yet (see installation instructions below)
- * Not thread safe.
-This particular implementation probably never will be.
+ * Not thread safe, never will be.
 Single user only.
- * Bundle mechanism works for basic usage, but is extremely ineficient and **does not do anything with blocked identities**.
+ * Bundle works, but is inefficient.
+Will optimize after proof of concept.

 # Installation